 ITF Wheelchair Tennis Coaching Manual (online resource)

-The ITF Wheelchair Tennis Department has released the first chapters in the updated ITF Wheelchair Tennis Coaching Manual, which will be available online from now on.
+The ITF Wheelchair Tennis Department has released the first chapters in the updated ITF Wheelchair Tennis Coaching Manual, which is available online from now on.

-Chapters from the updated Manual are available in PDF format on the Coaching section of the ITF Wheelchair Tennis website, with others being added throughout the year.
+Chapters from the updated Coaching Manual are available in PDF format on the this page, with new chapters being added throughout the year.

 The updated Manual will cover a range of different topics including fitness testing, stroke technique and Play and Stay, to name just a few.